jeremyj563/wsl-setup/README.md

 # WSL Setup

 ## Synopsis
-Ansible config for setting up an Ubuntu development environment in WSL
+Ansible config for setting up Ubuntu development environments in WSL

 ## Provision a New Distribution